microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 ##### P2+: Trailing Indicators

 ## Open Questions

-* Enter: Should this break the tradition of single-line TextBox not eating the Enter key (form submission) to the broaden/purify the user's means of invoking calculation?

-* Escape: Should this key purge un-evaluated input and return the Text to the last stored value (Value)?

-* How should SpinButton styling be exposed?

-* Should NumberBox request a configered DecimalFormatter/NumberRounder or expose aligned properties and configure these classes internally?
-Both?

-* Should the validation step resize the width of the control? or should it wrap onto multiple lines?

 * Is there value in creating a preview for calculation results? @mdtauk created a few example visualizations: